 2-3 TBSP orange liquor, or rum, or other - optional

-Whisk together the flour, baking powder, spices, and salt.
-Set aside
+2. Whisk together the flour, baking powder, spices, and salt.
+Set aside.

-Add molasses and baking soda to the boiling water, stir to combine, then set aside to cool.
+3. Add the molasses and baking soda to the boiling water, stir to combine, then set aside to cool.

-Cream together the butter and brown sugar until light and fluffy.
-Add the egg, and beat until lightened.
+4. In a large bowl, cream together the butter and brown sugar until light and fluffy.
+Add the egg, and beat until fluffy and lightened in color.

-To test if the sauce is thick enough, spoon a small amount onto a cool plate and tip the dish to the side - this will give you an idea of how the sauce will be once cooled.
+2. To test if the sauce is thick enough, spoon a small amount onto a cool plate and tip the dish to the side - this will give you an idea of how thick the sauce will be once it has cooled.

-When ready to serve, pour over cake.
-Any extra toffee sauce can be stored in an airtight container in the fridge for up to the expiration date of the cream - left-overs will firm up when chilled, and can be eaten as a dip with apple slices, or re-warmed and spooned over ice cream.
+When ready to serve, pour the toffee sauce over the cake.
+Any extra toffee sauce can be stored in an airtight container in the fridge for up to the expiration date of the cream -- left-overs will firm up when chilled, and can be eaten as a dip with apple slices, or re-warmed and spooned over ice cream.